MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

     notifications.

--   **Visibility** &ndash; Specifies how much notification content is to be displayed when the notification appears on the lockscreen.
+-   **Visibility** &ndash; Specifies how much notification content is to be displayed when the notification appears on the lock screen.

--   **Category** &ndash; Informs the system how to handle the notification in various circumstances, such as when the device is in *Do not Disturb* mode.
+-   **Category** &ndash; Informs the system how to handle the notification in various circumstances, such as when the device is in *Do Not Disturb* mode.

 **Note:** **Visibility** and **Category** were introduced in Android 5.0 and are not available in earlier versions of Android.
 Beginning